What is so special about fleur de sel?

-Fleur de sel is hand-harvested from the delicate surface layer of salt marshes.
+Fleur de sel is hand-harvested from sea water, but unlike regular sea salt it comes from the delicate surface layer of salt marshes.
 The irregularly-sized crystals are scraped off the surface of the sea brine using a rake called a 'lousse'.
 They are laced with natural minerals providing full, complex flavours.
 Fleur de sel is the extra virgin olive oil of the salt world.
 Cooking with it would be wasteful - it is a luxurious finishing salt.

 The salt picker, known as the 'paludier', also picks a less delicately flavoured salt from underneath the top layer, known as 'sel gris' which is more suitable for salt crusts and cooking.